Macquarie Park Bus Priority and Capacity Improvements

-As part of the Sydney Metro Northwest, the Epping to Chatswood rail line is scheduled to temporarily close from late 2018 for about seven months.
-During this period, the Temporary Transport Plan will be implemented to replace the rail line with additional buses.
+As part of the Sydney Metro Northwest construction, the Epping to Chatswood rail line is scheduled to temporarily stay closed from late 2018 for about seven months.
+During this period, the Temporary Transport Plan is implemented to replace the rail line with additional buses.

-Once the Epping to Chatswood rail line reopens in mid 2019, the remainder of the road and intersection upgrades would be carried out.
+Once the Sydney Metro opens in the first half of 2019, the remainder of the road and intersection upgrades would be carried out.
 This work would provide long-term improvements and ongoing support for two key corridors set out in Sydney’s Bus Future – Parramatta to Macquarie Park via Carlingford and Epping, and Hurstville to Macquarie Park via Burwood.
 The work will also benefit other bus services operating in the area and provide important upgrades to the road network to reduce congestion and improve access for all road users.

-- improved road network capacity and support for existing traffic movements including growth of traffic within and around Macquarie Park into the future
+- improved road network capacity and support for existing traffic movements, including growth of traffic within and around Macquarie Park into the future

 - improved pedestrian safety and access

 - long-term ongoing benefits for key bus corridors and local bus services through improved and upgraded bus priority infrastructure.